 Prior to their submission, the University bid development process requires all research bids to be approved by the Head of School, and all project budgets to be signed off by the Head of Commercial Finance.

-The following 8 step process explains the various stages of submitting a research proposal at University of Salford and details the support available to academic staff for completing each stage.
+The following steps the various stages of submitting a research proposal and details the support available to academic staff for completing each stage.

 Steps to Bidding